NASCAR: Early stock car racing

 In the 1920s and 1930s, Daytona Beach supplanted France and Belgium as the preferred location for world land speed records.
 After a historic race between Ransom Olds and Alexander Winton in 1903, 15 records were set on what became the Daytona Beach Road Course between 1905 and 1935.
 Daytona Beach had become synonymous with fast cars in 1936.
 Drivers raced on a 4.1 mi course, consisting of a 1.5–2.0 mi stretch of beach as one straightaway, and a narrow blacktop beachfront highway, State Road A1A, as the other.
 The two straights were connected by two tight, deeply rutted and sand covered turns at each end.

 Stock car racing in the United States has its origins in bootlegging during Prohibition, when drivers ran bootleg whiskey made primarily in the Appalachian region of the United States.
 Bootleggers needed to distribute their illicit products, and they typically used small, fast vehicles to better evade the police.
 Many of the drivers would modify their cars for speed and handling, as well as increased cargo capacity.

-The repeal of Prohibition in 1933 dried up some of their business, but by then the people of the American South had developed a taste for moonshine, and a number of the drivers continued "runnin' shine", this time evading the "revenuers" who were attempting to tax their operations.
+The repeal of Prohibition in 1933 dried up some of their business, but by then the people of the American South had developed a taste for moonshine, and a number of the drivers continued "runnin' shine", this time evading the revenue agents also known as "revenuers" who were attempting to tax their operations.
 The cars continued to improve, and by the late 1940s, races featuring these cars were being run for pride and profit.
 These races were popular entertainment in the rural Southern United States, and they are most closely associated with the Wilkes County region of North Carolina.
 Most races in those days were of modified cars.
 Street vehicles were lightened and reinforced.

 Significant people

-William France Sr.
+Bill France Sr.

-Mechanic William France Sr., moved to Daytona Beach, Florida, from Washington, D.C., in 1935 to escape the Great Depression.
+Mechanic Bill France Sr. moved to Daytona Beach, Florida, from Washington, D.C., in 1935 to escape the Great Depression.
 He was familiar with the history of the area from the land speed record attempts.
 France entered the 1936 Daytona event, finishing fifth.
 He took over running the course in 1938.
 He promoted a few races before World War II.

-France had the notion that people would enjoy watching stock cars race.
+France believed people would enjoy watching stock cars race.
 Drivers were frequently victimized by unscrupulous promoters who would leave events with all the money before drivers were paid.
 On December 14, 1947, France began talks with other influential racers and promoters at the Ebony Bar at the Streamline Hotel in Daytona Beach, Florida, that ended with the formation of NASCAR on February 21, 1948.